 - Fully accredited by the New England Association of Schools and Colleges, Inc. (NEASC)

-- Education programs approved by the N.H.
-State Department of Education
+- Education programs are approved by the N.H.
+Department of Education, Division of Higher Education, Higher Education Commission.

 - 2,520 total student population (undergraduate day and evening, graduate, full-time, and part-time)